-We and our customers may be adversely affected by the current economic downturn.
+We and our customers may be adversely affected by the current recession.

-A slowing of the economy, and certainly a recession, could have a material adverse effect on our financial results and proposed plan of operations.
-Either could lead to further significant fluctuations in the demand for and pricing of oil and gas.
+The current recession could have a material adverse effect on our financial results and proposed plan of operations and could lead to further significant fluctuations in the demand for and pricing of oil and gas.
 Reduced demand and pricing pressures could adversely affect the financial condition and results of operations of our customers and their ability to purchase our services.
 We are not able to predict the timing, extent, and duration of the economic cycles in the markets in which we operate.

-We derive all of our revenues from companies in the oil and natural gas exploration and development industry, a historically cyclical industry, with levels of activity that are significantly affected by the levels and volatility of oil and natural gas prices.
+We derive nearly all of our revenues from companies in the oil and natural gas exploration and development industry, a historically cyclical industry, with levels of activity that are significantly affected by the levels and volatility of oil and natural gas prices.